sanity-io/sanity-plugin-asset-source-cloudinary/README.md

 ## Part name

-If you need to do cusotomize available asset sources, the plugin part name for this asset source is:
+If you need to customize available asset sources, the plugin part name for this asset source is:

 `part:sanity-plugin-asset-source-cloudinary/image-asset-source`